docmarionum1/bitku/docs/developing.md

 2. Run `flow transactions send transactions/setup_fusd_vault.cdc --network=testnet --signer testnet-bitku-account`
 3. Deploy the contracts with `flow project deploy --network=testnet --update`
 4. Run `for i in {1..32}; do flow transactions send transactions/pre_mint.cdc --network=testnet --signer testnet-bitku-account --gas-limit 9999 2; done` to complete the pre-mint.
+5. Modify `lib/js/.env.local` to set the correct network (Testnet or Mainnet).
-5. From `lib/js` run `npm run build` and then copy `build` into the deployment repository and commit and push them to github.
+6. From `lib/js` run `npm run build` and then copy `build` into the deployment repository and commit and push them to github.
-6. To test on testnet, create a Blocto account and [fund it with FUSD](https://testnet-faucet.onflow.org/fund-account), then attempt to mint haikus.
+7. To test on testnet, create a Blocto account and [fund it with FUSD](https://testnet-faucet.onflow.org/fund-account), then attempt to mint haikus.
+8. To update testnet, run `flow project deploy --network=testnet --update`
-6. If `HaikuNFT` needs to be updated, replace the from `*.cdc` imports with the actual addresses and then update it with `flow accounts update-contract HaikuNFT contracts/HaikuNFT.cdc --network=testnet --signer testnet-bitku-account`
+9. If `HaikuNFT` needs to be updated on mainnet, replace the from `*.cdc` imports with the [actual addresses](https://flow-view-source.com/mainnet/account/0xf61e40c19db2a9e2/contract/HaikuNFT) and then update it with `flow accounts update-contract HaikuNFT contracts/HaikuNFT.cdc --network=mainnet --signer mainnet-bitku-account`